heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 communication.
 It means that a datagram is sent from one host to another host and a response is expected.

+When a creating a datagram, it is possible to specify a port.
+While not mandatory, this port can be used by the receiver to know whom to reply to.

+If no port is specified, the operating system will simply assign a random port for the out going datagram.

+The receiver of the datagram can then extract the sender's IP address and port and use them to reply to the sender using unicast.

-The request-response pattern is used when the sender needs to know if the datagram was received or not.
+The request-response pattern can be used when the sender needs to know if the datagram was received or not.

 Both sides of the communication can send a request and receive a response.

 ## Service discovery protocols

-With unicast, the sender must know who the receiver is.
-It means that the sender must know the IP address of the receiver.
+With unicast, the sender must know who the receiver is; the sender must know the IP address of the receiver.

-With broadcast and multicast, the sender does not need to know who the receivers are.
-It means that the sender does not need to know the IP address of the receivers.
+With broadcast and multicast, the sender does not need to know who the receivers are; the sender does not need to know the IP address of the receivers.
 The sender knows that nodes nearby (or those who expressed interest in the broadcast) will receive the datagram.

 Using this property, it is possible to create service discovery protocols.